consbio/mbtileserver/README.md

 from a randomly generated salt, and the **secret key** string.
 The hash payload is a combination of the ISO-formatted date when the hash was created, and the authorized service id.

-The following is an example signature, created in Go for the serivce id `test`, the date `2019-03-08T19:31:12.213831+00:00`, the salt `0EvkK316T-sBLA`, and the secret key `YMIVXikJWAiiR3q-JMz1v2Mfmx3gTXJVNqme5kyaqrY`
+The following is an example signature, created in Go for the service id `test`, the date `2019-03-08T19:31:12.213831+00:00`, the salt `0EvkK316T-sBLA`, and the secret key `YMIVXikJWAiiR3q-JMz1v2Mfmx3gTXJVNqme5kyaqrY`